keboola/component-bingads-ex/README.md

 Rest of the configuration depends on what Object Type is selected:

-- Entity Settings (bulk_settings) - [OPT] This part of row configuration only becomes available if Entity is selected as the Object Type.
+- Entity Settings (bulk_settings) - [OPT] This part of row configuration only becomes available if `Entity` is selected as the Object Type.
-    - Entities (download_entities) - [REQ] Comma separated list of entities to download, find supported entities in the [official documentation](https://learn.microsoft.com/en-us/advertising/bulk-service/downloadentity?view=bingads-13#values).
+    - Entities (download_entities) - [REQ] Comma separated list of entities (or rather entity types) to download, find supported entities in the [official documentation](https://learn.microsoft.com/en-us/advertising/bulk-service/downloadentity?view=bingads-13#values).
+Currently only the extraction of entities within the `EntityData` data scope is supported.
     - Only download changes since the last run (since_last_sync_time) - [REQ] If checked, only changes since the last component run will be downloaded.
 If checked for the first run of this component row, it will be ignored (i.e. all data will be downloaded).
-- Report Settings Custom (report_settings_custom) - [OPT] This part of row configuration only becomes available if Report (Custom) is selected as the Object Type.
+- Report Settings Custom (report_settings_custom) - [OPT] This part of row configuration only becomes available if `Report (Custom)` is selected as the Object Type.
     - Report type (report_type) - [REQ] Select one of the available report types described in the [official documentation](https://learn.microsoft.com/en-us/advertising/guides/report-types?view=bingads-13).
     - Report Aggregation (aggregation) - [REQ] The type of aggregation to use to aggregate the report data.
     - Time Range (time_range) - [REQ] Settings determining what time period the report should be about.